-The race to a net zero carbon economy by 2050 has begun – and we’re making sure small businesses aren’t left out of the big picture.
+The race to a net zero carbon economy by 2050 has begun.
+We’re making sure small businesses aren’t left out of the big picture.

 Small businesses will need to play a huge role in achieving this, and so FSB has made it clear to government that its approach to net zero policymaking must be underpinned by five fair values – or principles - that will enable and inspire us to carry out actions, together for our planet.